-When the Inheritance Explorer opens it first focuses on the element that was selected in the Project Explorer.
+When the Inheritance Explorer opens it first focuses on the element that was selected in the Project Explorer, if any.
 You can later change the focus element by right-clicking on a type shown in the inheritance tree and run the command "Focus On".
 This also allows you to focus on a completely unrelated type, without having to first switch back to the Project Explorer.
+It's also possible to switch focus element by dragging an element from the Project Explorer and dropping it onto the Inheritance Explorer.